ML4SCI/E2E/E2E_Visual_Image_Transformer_Diptarko_Choudhury/README.md

 * [MaxViT: Multi-Axis Vision Transformer](https://arxiv.org/abs/2204.01697)
 * [DaViT: Dual Attention Vision Transformers](https://arxiv.org/abs/2204.03645)
 * [EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks](https://arxiv.org/abs/1905.11946)
+## Acknowledgement
+A big thanks to Dr Sergei Gleyzer, for his guidance and support during the entire project period.
+Also special thanks to the entire ML4Sci community for their combined support and the meaningful discussions.

 ## Contributing and Reporting
 The above package is written keeping a research oriented mindset.
 Further interest in this field is very appreciated.
 To contribute to this repository feel free to make a pull request.
 If there are any bugs please feel free to raise an issue.